Authentic Lutheran Worship in Lexington

 In the narthex you will find bags of quiet toys for your children to enjoy during worship.
 There are also children’s worship bulletins available weekly with activities for older children to use.
 We do offer a nursery during the 10:30am service for children under 4 years of age.
 We also have children’s messages on the first and third Sundays of the month.

 It is no surprise to us that kids are squirmy and occasionally loud and distracting.
 This is a natural side effect of worshiping with all the generations of God’s family together.
 If you choose to step out to let a louder tantrum pass, please come back when it’s over.
+There is a cry room in the rear of the sanctuary for these occasions.
 If anyone turns to look and see what’s going on, please know that it is not in judgement but loving interest.
 Our family loves to see the little ones who worship with us.

 While we understand that this may be one of the most stressful parts of visiting a new church, please trust that this is the least of our concerns for you.
 On any given Sunday, you will find both someone dressed in shorts, flip flops and a t-shirt, and someone dressed in a suit and tie.
 While some may say that we dress our best in respect for a God who gave us His best, another might say that they are thankful for a God who accepts us just as we are.
 Dress in a way that makes you feel comfortable.